open-policy-agent/conftest/README.md

 # You can override the directory in which to store and look for policies
 policy = "tests"

-# You can overide the namespace which to search for rules
+# You can override the namespace which to search for rules
 namespace = "conftest"

 # An array of individual policies to download.
 Only the repository